 Perhaps the most effective way of keeping deer off your property is with a deer fence.
 Deer fences are easy to install, although they can be rather costly, especially if you own a lot of land.
 In my wildlife management practice, I have installed literally miles of deer fencing with great success for my clients.
 Generally, it is installed around the perimeter of a property.
 Gates can be installed in specific locations where the customer wants access to certain areas of the property.
 Deer fencing should be at least eight feet high to be effective.
 White-tailed deer have been known to jump as high as six to seven feet on a full run.
 Most deer fencing is black polypropylene mesh, which blends in well with forested landscapes.
 It should be inspected regularly for damage.

 One could also install electric, high tensile wire fencing.
 This type of fencing can work well for protecting one’s crops from deer browse.
-Another solution for property owners would be to fence around individual bushes, islands and vegetation that you want protected.
+Another solution for property owners would be to fence around individual bushes, islands, and vegetation that you want to be protected.
 With this method, it’s not necessary to use such a tall fence.
 Shorter chicken wire fencing is sufficient for this application.

 There are also numerous commercial repellents on the market today.
 Some of these repellents work very well.
 However, they should be thought of as a maintenance application.
 They will all need to be reapplied after every rain shower or heavy dew.
 You can also use homemade repellents.
-Some effective homemade repellents to try include human hair tied in mesh sacks around the plants you want to protect, bone meal, soap shavings, and liquid hot pepper spray.
+Some effective homemade repellents to try to include human hair tied in mesh sacks around the plants you want to protect, bone meal, soap shavings, and liquid hot pepper spray.
+Try this deer repellent.